 Your supportive birth partner(s).
 We do have to limit the number of supportive partners that can come to the childbirth education classes to 1.

-As soon as you feel comfortable, but preferably before you give birth!
-We recommend attending the course around 26 weeks so that you can begin to implement some of the prenatal movement strategies to alleviate discomforts.
+As soon as your feel comfortable, but preferably before you give birth!
+I recommend attending the class around 26 weeks so that you can begin to implement some of the prenatal movement strategies to alleviate discomfort.
 However, waiting longer into the third trimester is perfectly fine as well!